realworldocaml/book/en/files-modules-and-programs.md

 Command exited with code 2.
 ```

-We can also combine this with the use of the include statement to add
-some extra functionality to such a module.
-Thus, we could have
+Using the `include` statement, we can build abstract types that have
-rewritten the definition of `Hostname` above as follows to add a
+extended functionality.
+Thus, we can rewrite the definition of
-function `Hostname.mine` that returns the hostname of the present
+`Hostname` to add a function `Hostname.mine` that returns the hostname
-machine.
+of the present machine.

 ```ocaml
 module Hostname : sig